grantmwilliams/Project-Euler-Solutions/README.md

 # Project-Euler-Solutions
- This repo is a collection of my solutions to the Project Euler problems using Matlab, Fortran, and some solutions in other languages.
+ This repo is a collection of my solutions to the Project Euler problems mainly using Matlab, Fortran, and C++.